 Supplemental Paid Sick Leave (AB 1867)

 AB 1867 (California Labor Code 248, 248.1) mandates that employers give up to 80 hours of COVID-19-related supplementary paid sick leave to their California workers (CSPSL).

-Employees that are not protected by the federal Families First Coronavirus Response Act (FFCRA)1 or California Executive Order N-51-20 will take advantage of this leave (EO N-51-20).
+Employees that the federal Families do not protect First Coronavirus Response Act (FFCRA)1 or California Executive Order N-51-20 will take advantage of this leave (EO N-51-20).
 2

 AB 1867's criteria for employers in the nonfood sector took effect on September 19, 2020.